-Julianne Schultz is the founding editor of Griffith REVIEW which has been published by Griffith University in conjunction with ABC Books since 2003.
-Her academic background in is politics and media, her doctorate is from the University of Sydney, and she is a Professor in the Centre for Public Culture and Ideas at Griffith University.
-She is also a Board member of the ABC.
+Julianne Schultz is the founding editor of Griffith REVIEW which has been published by Griffith University in conjunction with Text Publishing since 2003.
+Her academic background is in politics and media, her doctorate is from the University of Sydney, and she is a Professor in the Centre for Cultural Research at Griffith University.
+She is also a Board member of the ABC and Chair of the Queensland Design Council.